Is Aubrey Plaza the best late-night chat show guest?

 On Wednesday night’s episode (26 October) ofThe Late Show, host Stephen Colbert paid The White Lotus star Aubrey Plaza late-night’s highest honour: he turned over the keys.

-“Tea At the Plaza” is a skit designed to showcase Plaza’s signature deadpan.
+“Tea At the Plaza”, a skit Colbert’s utilised twice before, is designed to showcase Plaza’s signature deadpan.
 And unlike most of late-night TV’s more obviously curated “impromptu” skits – I’m looking at you, “Carpool Karaoke” and “Wheel of Musical Impressions” – it really seems like Plaza has no advance knowledge which of her co-stars Colbert is going to pump her for gossip about.

 He just trusts her to be actually funny in front of a live studio audience, which (thankfully) she is.